xperseguers/t3ext-cloudflare/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

+This extension ensures your TYPO3 website is running optimally on the CloudFlare platform.
+With it, you receive:

+- Correct IP address information for visitors
+- Better protection against common vectors of attacks

+Things you need to know:

+- The main purpose of this extension is to ensure you have no change to your originating IPs when using CloudFlare.
+  Since CloudFlare acts as a reverse proxy, connecting IPs now come from CloudFlare's range.
+This extension will ensure you can continue to see the originating IP [#]_.

+- In addition, this extension lets you benefit from CloudFlare's caching mechanism transparently and will automatically flush the cache for you, when it is needed.

-This extension lets you flush cache on CloudFlare when content changes in your TYPO3 website and toggle "Development Mode" for your domains from within TYPO3 Backend.
+- This extension lets you manage multiple domains on CloudFlare, just as TYPO3 does, and lets you easily toggle "Development Mode" from TYPO3 Backend whenever CloudFlare's optimizations should be temporarily bypassed.

-CloudFlare introduced a mechanism to purge single files instead of only allowing to flush all caches of a domain.
-This feature must be explicitly activated in the advanced configuration section.
-Even if activated, a full cache flush will be sent whenever your ``TCEMAIN.clearCacheCmd`` is set to "``all``".

-As CloudFlare acts a reverse-proxy for your website, originating IPs get replaced by the ones from the CloudFlare's reverse proxies.
-TYPO3 lets you fix it but as they are numerous proxy servers, the configuration may be tedious.
-The best method is to restore the originating IP at the Web Server level but sometimes this is not possible.
-This is the reason why, in addition to flushing cache on CloudFlare, this extension lets the user restore the originating IP by ticking a configuration checkbox.

-In addition, it provides a handy dashboard as a Backend module featuring some analytics.
+Finally, it provides a handy dashboard as a Backend module featuring some analytics.

 .. figure:: ../Images/dashboard.png
 	:alt: CloudFlare Analytics